 - In a meat grinder, grind venison and bacon on the largest setting.
 This will keep your hamburgers light and juicy.
 Add onions, garlic, salt and pepper.
 Mix gently, but well.

 - Grill your hamburgers until just done.
-I did these on a flat top on my stove - I let them cook 5 minutes on one side then flip then and finish cooking about 4 minutes on the other side, depending on the thickness of your patties.
-Don't overcook, but make sure the pork is completely cooked.
+I did these on a flat top on my stove – I let them cook 5 minutes on one side then flip then and finish cooking about 4 minutes on the other side, depending on the thickness of your patties.
+A cast-iron skillet will work fine, too.
+Don't overcook, but do make sure the pork is completely cooked.

 - Warm your buns on the flat top until they are slightly steamed.
 Serve them with Chipotle Mayonnaise, pickles and anything else you you like!
 Enjoy!